Reboare/Lagrange/_posts/2017-12-26-linux-stack-bof-1.md

 Shell closed!
 Bye.
 ```

-So to summarise, via an overflow, and an understanding of the stack, we've effectively corrupted and overwritten a stack variable via an overflow.
+So to summarise, using our understanding of the stack we've effectively corrupted and overwritten a stack variable via an overflow.

 The stack
 ----------